 How do you know that your dog is happy?
 Even the best pet owners have their doubts about whether or not their lovable companion is truly content.
 According to Cullen’s Archangel Rescue, Inc., “All social species have the same basic needs, just different ways those needs are fulfilled.”
 One of those shared basic needs is social interaction.
+Keep reading to learn how to better understand and read your dog.

 The Science of Social Animals